Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Time-Varying Cost Functions

+Recall that, as previously discussed, the optimal regret for the Lipschitz bandit problem is on the order of $T^{2/3}$.
+Therefore, the $O(T^{2/3})$ regret established in Theorem~\ref{thm:igw-bound-informal} for finite function classes (see Remark~\ref{rmk:t^2/3}) is consistent with known lower bounds in bandit settings with infinite action spaces, indicating that our result matches the expected regret scaling in such settings. // \end{remark} \

-Additionally, in Appendix~\ref{sec:igw-alg-proof}, we discuss several other function classes $\mathcal{F}$, including parametric classes, bounded Lipschitz functions, and neural networks with bounded spectral norm, for which Algorithm~\ref{alg:time-varying-cost} achieves a sub-linear regret guarantee by leveraging results from the statistical learning literature (e.g. see~\cite{wainwright2019high,rakhlin2014online}). \end{remark}
+Additionally, in Appendix~\ref{sec:igw-alg-proof}, we discuss several other function classes $\mathcal{F}$, including parametric classes, bounded Lipschitz functions, and neural networks with bounded spectral norm, for which Algorithm~\ref{alg:time-varying-cost} achieves a sub-linear regret guarantee by leveraging results from the statistical learning literature (see, e.g., \cite{wainwright2019high,rakhlin2014online}).